elastic/ecs/rfcs/text/0030-linux-event-model.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

-This RFC aims to introduce a significant number of additions to ECS (mostly the 'Process' fieldset) in an effort to provide a rich enough linux event model to drive Session view in Kibana, as well as provide wider context to EQL and other rule engines.
+This RFC aims to introduce a number of additions to ECS (mostly the 'Process' fieldset) in an effort to provide a rich enough Linux event model to drive Session view in Kibana, as well as provide wider context to EQL and other rule engines.
+The process fieldset currently has a nested 'parent' field.
+We want to extend upon this pattern, and include additional 'ancestor' nested processes (such as the session_leader and group_leader processes).
 Care has been taken to ensure this RFC doesn't break any existing uses of the process field set, and should be fully backwards compatible with existing endpoint agents.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.